alyacipta/AI-Data-Projects/RDKIT-Python/PROGRESS_LOG.md

 [![Status](https://img.shields.io/badge/Status-In_Progress-yellow)](https://github.com/alyacipta)

 ## 📝 Brief Description
-This repository serves as a technical journal and daily progress documentation for my journey in mastering **RDKit**.
-RDKit is an essential Python library for **Cheminformatics** and **Machine Learning** within the pharmaceutical and biological fields.
-My primary focus is to understand molecular structure manipulation, chemical descriptors, and the integration of AI for compound optimization.
+This repository serves as a technical journal and documentation of my daily progress in mastering **RDKit**.
+This project is a foundational training exercise assigned by my lecturer to build familiarity with dataset structures and refine my basic skills in **Cheminformatics**.

+Before diving into large-scale data processing and publishing research journals, I am focusing on developing a strong habit of data exploration.
+My current primary focus includes molecular structure manipulation, understanding chemical descriptors, and exploring how AI can be integrated for compound optimization.

 ---